For many, the Upper Hunter property market looks like another normal patch of rural countryside with busy small towns.

 Even though it is one of the area’s smaller towns, Denman has seen a huge surge in interest in recent years.

 All these close links give Denman plenty of room for growth in the coming years.
 And this has been underlined by the surge in house prices in recent years.
-Prices have increased by a whopping 27% between June 2023 and June 2024 here the average price sits at around $510,000.
-It showcases a great bargain for a town that continues to grow in both popularity and value in recent years.
+The average house price in April 2025 is $545,000, up from $510,000 a year earlier.

 LGA: Muswellbrook Shire